cairnsc/adtd/README.md

 - Invoke the execute method in the test to execute the test.
 - Assert the test succeeded by invoking the assertResponse method in the test.

-A fluent interface will soon be added in to execute all the tests in a suite in a single line.
+A fluent interface will soon be added to support executing all the tests in a suite in a single line.
 The above long form will remain where per-request customization is needed.

 ## Preparing tests
 In order to execute tests, information is needed about how to access the resource being tested.
 The RequestInfo class holds request parameters and data for that purpose.
 It is passed to tests, which use it to create requests that contain attack payloads before executing the test.

-RequestInfo can be created in two ways: by dynamically loading a resource, or manually.
+RequestInfo can be created in two ways: by dynamically loading an HTML resource, or manually.
 Since resources often evolve over time, dynamically loading the resource is preferable since it reduces the risk of forgetting to test a request parameter.

 ### Dynamically loading form contents
-The FormRetrieveRequest class loads a resource containing a form to produce a Form object that encapsulates information about how to submit the form to the web application.
+The FormRetrieveRequest class loads an HTML resource containing a form to produce a Form object that encapsulates information about how to submit the form to the web application.
 The Form can in turn be used to create a RequestInfo object for use when testing the form resource.

 ```java
 private RequestInfo retrieveForm(WebProxy webProxy) throws Exception {